shrinerb/shrine/CONTRIBUTING.md

 Understanding the codebase
 ==========================

-See the [Design of Shrine] guide for a general overview of Shrine's core classes.
+* The [Design of Shrine] guide gives a general overview of Shrine's core classes.

-Shrine is built entirely out of plugins, including the base functionality, so it's recommended to read the [Creating a New Plugin] guide to better understand how the plugin system is organized.
+* The [Creating a New Plugin] guide and the [Plugin system of Sequel and Roda] article explain how Shrine's plugin system works.

+* The [Notes on study of shrine implementation] article gives an in-depth walkthrough through the Shrine codebase.

 Running tests
 =============